Citizen Charter of the Bank

 - Pay interest, installments, locker rent and other dues on time.

-- Avail services such as ATM, EFT, etc., if offered by the branch.
+- Avail services such as ATM cum Debit Card, Mobile Banking, PSB BHIM (UPI), Net Banking etc. as offered by the branch.

 - Bring any deficiency in services to the notice of the Branch Manager.